STAR BREWERY GALLERY

 Getting an A grade in a subject is obviously important, however, producing original and exciting work to a very high level is also vital as a preparation for the future and for students to make sense of the present in order to help them realise their sense of self.

 Andrew Williamson, Head of Creative Learning at Lewes College.
 Lewes College is part of the East Sussex College Group.

 Read the Sussex Express feature HERE

 The exhibition 'A Performance' by photographer Andrew Whittuck shows a selection of photographs of Pink Floyd, The Beatles, Mick Jagger, Helen Mirren, Allen Ginsberg amongst others.
-View exhibition.
+View the Online Exhibition.

 'The Star Brewery Gallery has been at the centre of the art life of Lewes since its inception as the Star Gallery in the late 1980s.
 Over the ensuing years, under changing management and name, it has shown a huge range of artists and craftspeople including Paula Rego, Sir Hugh Casson, Christopher Le Brun and John Skelton to name just a few.
 I have consistently exhibited at the Star since its earliest days and have never found it to be less than an enjoyable and rewarding experience.

 Neeta Pedersen worked there for five years as assistant to Gallery Owner, Curator and Director Angie Osborne under its spell as the Hop Gallery.
 I feel she really understood the Gallery’s ambitious attitude to the arts without losing sight of its place at the heart of the extensive local arts community.
 I, and many others, were very heartened to hear that she was taking over after a short period when, under other management, it had diverged from this and had become lost to view for many of us.
 I feel she has all the right capacities to make the gallery a great success.
 In addition to her five years practical experience in the space, she is a respected and successful artist in her own right and a well known and popular member of the community.